 Evidence-Based Well-Being Interventions

-You don’t have to just "tough it out" and hope for the best.
-There are actual, proven ways to lower the temperature.
-A study in Frontiers in Psychiatry found that specific well-being interventions make a massive difference for students.
-Research from heavyweights like Yale and Stanford shows that simple habits—like emotional intelligence training or SKY Breath Meditation—can slash stress levels and actually make you feel better about your life.
+You don’t have to "tough it out" and hope for the best.
+There are proven ways to lower the temperature.
+A study in Frontiers in Psychiatry found that specific well-being interventions make a significant difference for students.
+Research from universities like Yale and Stanford shows that simple habits, such as emotional intelligence training or SKY Breath Meditation, can reduce stress levels and improve your quality of life.

 Try a "Daily Well-Being Reset."
 It’s simple: check in with yourself, do a quick round of box breathing (inhale for four, hold for four, exhale for four, hold for four), and talk to a peer.
 Building that psychological resilience is what keeps you standing when things get intense.